 BUA COVID Protocols

-Our priorities this year remain the same: learning in person in a way that keeps us all safe.
-In the 2022-2023 academic year, BUA classes will be fully in-person, five days per week.
-To minimize risk of transmission, we will rely on a combination of our vaccination and booster requirement, symptomatic testing through BU, situational masking, and staying home when sick.
+As always, our priority is learning in person in a way that keeps us all safe.
+In the 2023-2024 academic year, BUA classes will be fully in-person, five days per week, and all extracurricular, athletic, and performing arts activities will take place as usual.
+To minimize risk of transmission, we will rely on the health and safety protocols outlined on this page.

 These protocols minimize risk of transmission; they do not eliminate that risk.
-For more details about BU’s campus-wide COVID resources protocols, please visit this Student Health Services page.
+For more details about BU’s campus-wide COVID resources and protocols, please visit the Student Health Services page.

 Community & Family Expectations